sokooltools/RegistryJump/README.md

 To make it easier to use - all enclosing 'spaces', 'double-quotes', 'square brackets' and 'backslashes' are automatically trimmed from the string as well as any whitespace characters surrounding the internal quotation marks.

-	For example, all these work the same:
+	For example, all these will work the same:

 		"HKEY_LOCAL_MACHINE\SOFTWARE\ACCESSNET  ] "
 	or